Tower Packing Information

+Tower packing is also used in water treatment, direct-contact hot water production, oxygenation, degasification, absorption, desorption, rectification, extraction, desalting, drying, mixing, fish farming, biological filtering, and the treatment of greenhouse gases.
 Tower packing materials provide a high surface area with a low bulk density.
 A high surface area material is useful for coalescing steam and water in high humidity applications, while a low bulk density material allows a minimally-obstructed flow of the moisture-laden (and, possibly, particulate-laden) gas stream.
 As such, the hot exhaust gases and/or steam from a gas scrubber, incinerator, furnace, pollution control device, or similar equipment pass through a vertical column; the hot gases rise in the flue.
 Within the column, tower packing provides a surface for capturing moisture and/or particulates that then fall to a collection point at the bottom of the tower while the hot gases rise to an exit.

 Typically, corrugated sheet is available as paper, foil, or film.
-Plastic, metal, and ceramic packing is also available.
+Plastic, metal, and ceramic packing are also available.

-Depending on the application, this packing may be random or structured.
+Depending on the application, packing may be random or structured.
 Random packings are a relatively inexpensive way to increase a cooling tower’s efficiency and capacity.
 Features include high distillation, absorption, and stripping efficiency; high strength to weight ratio; and a high specific heat transfer coefficient.
 Some products are comparable to pall rings in terms of mechanical strength and efficiency.
 Tower packing includes structure and gauze packings as well as high-performance trays and custom-designed internals.
 Structured packings provide higher efficiency and lower pressure-drop than either random packings or trays.
-Products that are made of metal wire or plastic gauze are suitable for applications where low pressure-drop are important.
+Products that are made of metal wire or plastic gauze are suitable for applications where low pressure-drop is important.
 Ceramic structured packing is designed to promote the mixing and radial distribution of the liquid and gas streams.
 Other types of tower packing are also available.